nluka/link-snip/README.md

 # url-y

-A URL shortener with a REST api and front-end (coming soon).
-Built with Node.js, Express, and MongoDB.
+A URL shortener with a REST api and front-end.
+Built with Node.js, Express, MongoDB, Bootstrap 5.

 - [Servers](#servers)
 - [API Reference](#api-reference)